Tai Po District Council

-The Tai Po District Council (大埔區議會) is the district council for the Tai Po District in Hong Kong.
+The Tai Po District Council (大埔區議會; noted as TP) is the district council for the Tai Po District in Hong Kong.
 It is one of 18 such councils.
 The Tai Po District Council currently consists of 22 members, of which the district is divided into two constituencies, electing a total of 4 members, 8 district committee members, 8 appointed members, and 2 ex officio members who are the Tai Po and Sai Kung North rural committee chairmen.
 The latest election was held on 10 December 2023.